ellykadenyo/hw_asssignment/README.md

 - All dependencies are version‑pinned for deterministic builds.
 - Docker is the source of truth for runtime behavior.
+- All input files shared have been pushed to the git repo to make reproducibility easier.
 - Known Linux permission edge cases (`run_all.sh`) are documented and handled.

 ```bash